-Learn how through ball passing skills help you score more goals.
+Learn how the through ball will help you score more goals – if done right.
 Whether it’s a age 7 rec team or a U16 team, this skill is very much needed.
 Not only do the kids know what a through ball is, but they need to know the different ways.
 Too often we see passes that are direct/vertical, therefore end up going to the goalkeeper.
 Through balls need to be often times diagonal.
 This could be a ball in the middle of the pitch played (passed) diagonal into the corner.
 It could also be a ball that’s already wide and played into the middle.
 Let’s look below to learn more.

 3 diagonal through ball choices

 - A ball that is wide and then played to the middle of the field.

 - Ball in the middle that is played diagonally to the corner flag.
 These are typically passes that are to set up possession in the attacking third.
 You’ll see this watching pro soccer, which gets the crowd excited because they know something could come out of it.

 - A long diagonal through ball played from one side (left to right or right to left) all the way across the field.
 One of the best ways to make this pass is with your laces.
 Learn how to strike with the laces (top of the foot).

 Passing a through ball as your teammate (who’s making a run) is even with the last defender is a great time to make the pass.

 Of course there are times you can release/pass the ball a little earlier.
 It all depends on the situation.

 What I like about passing when the player making the run is even with the defender is it gives them a better chance to be first to the ball.

 Take a look at the video below showing a variety of good and bad timed passes and runs.